WunmiBeks/SQL-Weekly-GMs/Blum Skin - 1/Brief.md

-# SPRING REFRESH CAMPAIGN BRIEF
+# Spring Refresh Campaign Brief

 ## Overview
 The **Spring Refresh Campaign** is scheduled to launch this **Friday**.